New Bathroom Cost

 Bathroom Size and Shape

-The size and shape of your bathroom will affect your refurbishment cost - the larger your bathroom, the more money it will generally cost.
+Your bathroom layout and size will affect your refurbishment cost - the larger your bathroom, the more money it will generally cost.

 However, small bathrooms don't always equal lower costs.
 Bathrooms which are odd in their shape or difficult to work in and therefore require specialist work are labour-intensive and may need bespoke bathroom units to fit in, all of which will increase your project's price.